- 1. Winnie-The-Pooh by A. A. Milne

 7. Like Father, Like Son by James Patterson

-While most children’s books are full of dinosaurs and fantasies, this book is different.
+While most children’s books contain dinosaurs and fantasies, this book differs.

-Moral: Kids should always obey their parents as parents always want the best for their kids.
+Moral: Kids should always obey their parents as parents want the best for their kids.

 Age: 8-16 years